EOdOW/react-native-transformable-image/README.md

+This is a fork of react-native-transformable-image which updates PropTypes to be imported 'prop-types' and also uses a similar for of react-native-view-transformer

 # react-native-transformable-image

 A pure JavaScript written transformable image component, like PhotoView or ImageViewer, supports gestures like pan, pinch, double tab and fling, works with both iOS and Android.